masrad/ALFRED/README.md

 ## Features
 * Speech recognition using the speech_recognition and whisper libraries
-* Speech synthesis using Amazon Polly
+* Speech synthesis using pyttsx3
 * Uses OpenAI GPT-3.5-turbo for AI-powered conversation
 * Activates with a hotkey: ctrl+shift+1
 * Terminates the conversation when the user says "Thank you" or a similar phrase